 Luce has been sent to Sword and Cross boarding school, a place for other troubled kids like her.
 The minute she gets to the school, Daniel catches her eye but he will not give her the time of day.
 But there is definitely more to Daniel and Luce will discover his secrets no matter what the cost.

-I loved the Disney cartoon Gargoyles when I was a little girl, so when I saw a YA Fantasy book about the creatures, I knew I needed it.
+I loved the Disney cartoon Gargoyles when I was a little girl, so when I saw a YA Fantasy book that is also a paranormal romance book, I knew I needed it.
 I read this to help ease me out of my House of Earth and Blood book hangover and it was a perfect read.
+This pick from fantasy romance books for

 It’s actually a spin-off of one of Armentrout’s other series, which I didn’t know until after I read the story.
 I didn’t feel like I missed anything having read this first.
 Gargoyles are Wardens out to fight demons and protect humans, and one special human in particular.
-It’s more romance than fantasy.
+This urban fantasy is as much romance as fantasy.

-A friend of mine recommended these YA fantasy books to me a while ago, but I was turned off by the dated cover.
+A friend of mine recommended this YA fantasy series to me a while ago, but I was turned off by the dated cover.
 This month I finally decided to tackle the series and I’m so glad I did!
+They are perfect for readers looking for books like ACOTAR!

 Good and Bad Angels roam the earth, here to fulfill their purpose.
 When Clara starts getting visions of her purpose, she and her family move to Jackson Hole, Wyoming so she can save a boy from a fire.
 But will it all go to plan?
 I’ve already started the second book in this trilogy